Adventure awaits - before they go, consider cholera protection

 Subjects 2 through 17 years of age

-(VAXCHORA N=399c)
+(VAXCHORA N=399a)

 cohort-5

-Co-primary criterion required the lower limit of the 98.3% confidence interval to be ≥ 70% for the VAXCHORA group.
-Seroconversion rates (98.3% confidence interval) were: Study 5, 98.5% (96.2%, 99.4%); Study 1 (subjects 18 through 45 years of age; VAXCHORA N=2687), 93.5% (92.3%, 94.6%); difference in seroconversion rates 5.0% (2.8%, 6.4%).d
+Seroconversion rates (98.3% CI) were: Study 5, 98.5% (96.2%, 99.4%); Study 1 (subjects 18 through 45 years of age; VAXCHORA N=2687), 93.5% (92.3%, 94.6%); difference in seroconversion rates 5.0% (2.8%, 6.4%).b

-• d Prespecified success criterion was that the lower bound of the two-sided 96.7% confidence interval on the difference in seroconversion rate (Study 5 minus Study 1) must be greater than -10 percentage points.
+• b Prespecified success criterion was that the lower bound of the 2-sided 96.7% CI on the difference in seroconversion rate (Study 5 minus Study 1) must be greater than -10 percentage points.
+Co-primary criterion required the lower limit of the 98.3% CI to be ≥70% for the VAXCHORA group.

-Safety in adults
+Adverse reactions in adults

-The safety of VAXCHORA was evaluated in more than 3000 volunteers aged 18 to 64 years in 4 randomized, placebo-controlled, multicenter clinical trials
+The safety of VAXCHORA was evaluated in more than 3000 volunteers aged 18 to 64 years in 4 randomized, placebo-controlled, multicenter clinical trials.

-In a pooled analysis of adults aged 18 to 64 years, 0.6% (20/3235) of VAXCHORA recipients and 0.5% (3/562) of placebo recipients reported a serious adverse event within 6 months post-vaccination.
+In a pooled analysis of the 4 clinical studies, 0.6% (20/3235) of VAXCHORA recipients and 0.5% (3/562) of placebo recipients reported a serious adverse event within 6 months post-vaccination.
+None of these events were considered to be related to vaccination.

-No serious adverse events were found to be related to vaccination
+No serious adverse events were found to be related to vaccination.

 Rates of solicited adverse reactions reported in VAXCHORA trial participants 18 to 45 years of age during 7 days post-vaccination